-Final Thoughts About St. Anger in 2020
+Final Thoughts About St. Anger in 2020 and Beyond

 After reviewing St. Anger in 2020, it now gets an 80 out of 100 points making it a better album than Load or Re-Load.
 In a remarkable turn of events, I view St. Anger as one of the best albums of the modern era (early 2000’s to the present).
-St. Anger has a musical ferocity and anger that even kill ‘Em All back in 1983 did not have.
+St. Anger has a musical ferocity and anger that even Kill ‘Em All back in 1983 did not have.
 Metallica’s debut album had that new kind of thrash metal aggressiveness but St. Anger is a musical example that Metallica still has what it takes in terms of creating a brilliant modern day groove metal album.
 St. Anger definitely is better than albums such as Reinventing the Steel.